Frequently Asked Questions

 Sedai for Autonomous Adjustment

 Manual adjustments can work, but the dynamic nature of workloads often makes it difficult to maintain the right balance over time.
 This is where Sedai comes into play.
-Sedai is a cloud cost optimization platform that can autonomously adjust Kubernetes resource allocations based on real-time demand, eliminating the need for constant manual intervention.

 By integrating Sedai with your GKE environment, you introduce AI-driven autonomy to the adjustment of pod requests and limits.
 Sedai continuously monitors usage and adjusts resources intelligently, ensuring that your GKE workloads always use the optimal amount of CPU and memory without under or over-provisioning.

-With Sedai’s ability to automatically scale and adjust resource allocations in real time, you can ensure that your GKE costs remain optimized while maintaining the performance and availability of your applications.
+With Sedai's ability to autonomously scale and adjust resource allocations in real time, you can ensure that your GKE costs remain optimized while maintaining the performance and availability of your applications.
 This level of autonomy significantly reduces the risk of human error and ensures that your infrastructure adapts to the fluctuating needs of your workload.

 Implement Autoscaling to Optimize GKE Costs